imversed/imversed/docs/src/forusers/technicalconcepts.md

 Imversed is designed quite differently on this front as there is no concept of a "pending state".
 Imversed uses [Tendermint Core](https://docs.tendermint.com/) BFT consensus which provides instant finality for transaction.
 For this reason, Ethermint does not require a pending state mechanism, as all (if not most) of the transactions will be committed to the next block (avg. block time on Cosmos chains is ~8s).
 However, this causes a few hiccups in terms of the Ethereum Web3-compatible queries that can be made to pending state.

 Another significant difference with Ethereum, is that blocks are produced by validators or block producers, who include transactions from their local mempool into blocks in a first-in-first-out (FIFO) fashion.
-Transactions on Evmos cannot be ordered or cherry picked out from the Tendermint node [mempool](https://docs.tendermint.com/master/tendermint-core/mempool/).
+Transactions on Imversed cannot be ordered or cherry picked out from the Tendermint node [mempool](https://docs.tendermint.com/master/tendermint-core/mempool/).

 ## Pending State Queries